-Lila Kagedan, Founder and Founding Director of Sulam: Lila is a passionate educator and curriculum writer, as well as an ethicist and consultant for NGOs and academic institutions.
+Lila Kagedan, Founder and Founding Director of Sulam: Lila is a passionate educator and curriculum writer.
 She has lectured extensively and taught students of all ages in formal and non-formal settings.
-Lila studies at Harvard University and has recently completed Orthodox rabbinical school at Yeshivat Maharat, where she received smichah (ordination).
-Lila holds degrees from University of Toronto and Harvard University, and she has studied at Midreshet Lindenbaum, The Hebrew University of Jerusalem, and the Shalom Hartman Institute in Jerusalem.
+Lila holds degrees from the University of Toronto and Harvard University, as well as Yeshivat Maharat, and she has studied at Midreshet Lindenbaum, The Hebrew University of Jerusalem, and the Shalom Hartman Institute in Jerusalem.

 Hadassah Margolis, Assistant Director of Sulam: Hadassah is a clinical social worker and supervisor at McLean Hospital and Riverside Community Care with expertise in facilitating groups, conducting individual therapy, and teaching MSW students and graduates.
 Over the past 12 years, Hadassah has worked on a wide range of issues, including spirituality and mental health, parenting education, and postpartum mental health concerns.
 Hadassah was a founding board member for Sulam for four years before transitioning to Assistant Director.
 Prior to joining Sulam’s board, she was on the board of Parents Helping Parents.
 Hadassah holds a B.A., summa cum laude, from Brandeis, and an MSW from Simmons.